-The more you use PET filament, the more you will notice that thicker layers will make objects look more shiny and transparent.
+The more you use a PET printer filament, the more you will notice that thicker layers will make objects look more shiny and transparent.
 To make the final product look smoother, try to print with a 0.4 mm nozzle at a higher speed.

 Facts about Filament PET

-Here are some facts about PET:
+Here are some facts about PET.

 - PET is highly recyclable, and it is recycling is usually done on an industrial scale.

-- You have to take note though that PET may not be suitable for all types of printers because the high temperatures used in printing it can cause damage to the extruders.
+- You have to take note though that PET may not be suitable for all types of printers because the high temperatures used in printing can cause damage to the extruders.

 PET Compared to Other Filaments